PHD HSR Application

 To Our Prospective Students and Trainees:

-To this end, Stanford Health Policy reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate programs.
-We recognize that students may have faced significant challenges during the period of disruption caused by the pandemic, racial violence, and police brutality.
+Stanford Health Policy reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate programs.
+We recognize that students may have faced significant challenges during the period of disruption over the past year and a half.
 We will take individual circumstances into account during application review.
 Importantly, we will respect decisions regarding the adoption of Credit/No Credit and other grading options during this unprecedented time, whether they are made by institutions or by individual students.
 Our goal remains to form graduate student cohorts that are excellent and encompass a diversity of perspectives, backgrounds, and experiences that enrich the graduate educational experience.
-The application requirements for the Academic Year 2021-22 will be finalized later this summer and the application will open in September 2020.

 How to Apply

-Applications and supporting documents (see below) must be submitted through Stanford’s Office of Graduate Admissions by December 1, 2020.
-Please note applications will open through OGA in late September.
+Applications and supporting documents (see below) must be submitted through Stanford’s Office of Graduate Admissions by December 7, 2021.
+Applications will open through the OGA in mid-to-late September.

 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).

-(For further information on Stanford University GRE and TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)
+(For further information on Stanford University TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)

 We welcome applicants with diverse backgrounds.